Take the chapter quiz before and after you read this chapter.

 Case study 1

 A 5-year-old child attends a clinic where he is weighed.
-The weight is then plotted on the weight-for-age chart in his Road-to-Health Card.
-His weight falls just below the 3rd centile.
+The weight is then plotted on the weight-for-age chart in his Road-to-Health Booklet.
+His weight falls between the -2 line and -3 lines and his mid-upper arm circumference is 13 cm.
 He appears generally well but thin.
 The mother is out of work and has no financial support.

 1. Does this child have malnutrition?

 Yes.
 He probably has mild protein-energy malnutrition.
-He is underweight-for-age as his weight falls just below the 3rd centile.
+He is underweight-for-age suggesting failure to thrive with growth faltering as his weight falls just below the -2 line.
 There is no evidence on the history that there is a medical reason for being underweight-for-age.
 The family history suggests that there is not enough money for an adequate balanced diet.

 2. How would you confirm the diagnosis?